julian1/ansible-consolidated/README.md

 ```

-NOTE - can push everything into roles
-      - then plays just associate.
-      - and nodes associate ip - except pre-tasks are useful and it becomes confusing.
+TODO
+  - to keep code composible, where it can be used in different contexts, it must be in a role, rather than
+    a play. the play is just the thing that co-ordinates the plays.
+      - therefore we want to factor stuff out of the play - especially the pre_tasks user creation
+      - actually that doesn't even matter too much...

-to force handler to run immediately.
+force a handler to run immediately.
 - meta: flush_handlers

 #### Useful flags